COVID-19 and Filing for

 - In a claim for an accident, you have 30 days from the exposure to notify your employer.
 This 30-day requirement may be waived if your employer was not prejudiced by the lack of timely notice.

-- You must file a claim with the NYS Workers’ Compensation Board within 2 years of the date of accident.
+- You must file a claim with the NYS Workers’ Compensation Board within two years of the date of accident.

 - You may be entitled to other benefits provided under Federal or New York State laws for loss of salary or sick time.